-If you have worked on-site, you must have seen various RFIs, but do you know what is RFI in Construction Stage and why RFI is so important?
+If you have worked on-site, you must have seen various RFIs, but do you know what is RFI in the Construction Stage and why RFI in construction is so important?

 Please read this blog for details:

 The full form of RFI is Request for Information and as the name suggests, it simply means requesting the client or document owners to provide additional information.

 When an infrastructure project completes the design stage and goes onsite for construction, the contractor receives all the design information, specifications, standard details, setting-out, etc to get the full understanding of the project to execute it properly.

 When the contractor and sub-contractor review the information and identify the gaps in the information or clarification, they raise the Request for Information (RFI).
 RFI in construction is raised at every stage of the project so that all relevant information’s are collated and reviewed before commencing the execution process.